New Volunteer Training for the Parent Support Warm Line

 The Warm Line was started by parents who never wanted another parent to feel alone and not know what to do.
 We offer free phone, text, and email support where peer volunteers help parents make a wellness plan, find resources, share stories, and just listen.

 Training Location: Zoom

-Are you a parent who has experienced and recovered from postpartum depression, anxiety, postpartum psychosis or other perinatal mental health issues?
+Are you a parent who has experienced and recovered from postpartum depression, anxiety, postpartum psychosis or other perinatal mental health issues, or suffered a perinatal loss, birth trauma or experienced the NICU?
 We are looking for parent volunteers including dads, LGBTQ+ parents, and BIPOC parents to assist those reaching out to our Warm Line for support.

 About Peer Support

 The line is staffed by volunteers who are parents that have experienced a perinatal mood and/or anxiety disorder and have recovered.
 Parents calling the line often feel alone in their feelings or shame for the feelings they are having.
 Tallking with another parent who has been in a similar situation validates their struggles and helps on their healing journey.
 Receiving and providing peer support is unique and powerful for both the volunteer and parent!

 Make a difference in other’s lives – offer hope and community to other parents!